-The bill amends the Social Welfare Act to add a new section, 109u, which mandates that the Department of Health and Human Services (DHHS) cannot impose an age limit for coverage under the medical assistance program for the diagnosis and treatment of autism spectrum disorders.
-This change aims to ensure that individuals of all ages, including those over 21, have access to necessary services without age restrictions.
+The bill amends the Social Welfare Act of 1939 by adding a new section, 109u, which mandates that the Department of Health and Human Services shall not impose an age limit for coverage under the medical assistance program for the diagnosis and treatment of autism spectrum disorders.
+This change aims to ensure that individuals of all ages can access necessary services related to autism spectrum disorders without age restrictions.

-Additionally, the bill requires that within 180 days of its effective date, the DHHS must provide coverage for eligible individuals aged 21 and older for the diagnosis and treatment of autism spectrum disorders.
-The department is also tasked with applying for any necessary amendments to the state's Medicaid plan and obtaining federal approval to include these services.
-The bill defines "autism spectrum disorders" and outlines what constitutes a "diagnosis of autism spectrum disorders," ensuring clarity in the services covered.
+Additionally, the bill requires that within 180 days of its effective date, the department must provide coverage for individuals aged 21 and older for the diagnosis and treatment of autism spectrum disorders.
+If necessary, the department is instructed to apply for amendments to the state's Medicaid state plan and seek federal approval to include these services.
+The bill also defines "autism spectrum disorders" and outlines what constitutes a "diagnosis of autism spectrum disorders," specifying the types of assessments and evaluations that qualify.

 Statutes affected: